abdullahzen/game-programming-docs/docs/assignments/assignment-1.md

 * Copy Assignment into your own folder/repository (make sure you create a new repository for this assignment)
 * Load the project into unity
 > Most needed assets are included except for a few images and sounds.
-* Copying components between projects will be considered pligarism and will result in a score of 0 on this assignment.
+* Copying components between projects will be considered plagiarism and will result in a score of 0 on this assignment.
 All components that are not included in this project should be created from scratch.
 * Partial marks will not be given unless more than 50% of a feature/task is complete. (majority of a feature)

 # Task 1: Main menu